-The Volunteers In Medicine staff supervise and coordinate volunteers delivering medical treatment, manage an on site dispensary, and provide lifestyle seminars geared toward better health outcomes.
+The Volunteers In Medicine staff coordinate our volunteers delivering medical treatment, manage an on site dispensary, and provide lifestyle seminars for our patients geared toward better health outcomes.
 VIM contracts with a service that provides a part-time nurse practitioner to assist with managing patients with chronic diseases with the oversight of the clinic’s volunteer Medical Director, Dr. Mitchell Mutter.

 VIM Medical Director